wso2/docs-is/en/docs/extend/carbon-remote-user-store-manager.md

 ---

-## Configuring a carbon remote user store manager
+## Configure a carbon remote user store manager

 To configure a carbon remote user store manager, you can follow the following steps.